NBR F class: Design

 The class had a 3 ft 10 in diameter, 10 ft 5 in long boiler producing 130 lbf/in2 saturated steam to two outside 17 × 24 in cylinders, which were connected to the 3 ft 9 in driving wheels by inside Stephenson valve gear actuating slide valves.

 Construction

 All thirty five locomotives were built at the NBR's Cowlairs Works in five batches between 1904 and 1919.

 Service history

 They were used on docks and harbours on both the east and west coasts of Scotland.
-They were usually allocated to St. Margaret's (Edinburgh), Eastfield (Glasgow), Thornton, Kipps, Polmont, Sirling and Haymarket (Edinburgh) locomotive depots.
+They were usually allocated to St. Margaret's (Edinburgh), Eastfield (Glasgow), Thornton, Kipps, Polmont, Stirling and Haymarket (Edinburgh) locomotive depots.

 At the grouping in 1923, they all passed to the London and North Eastern Railway, who classified them as class J88.
 They were all still in service at Nationalisation in 1948.
 BR added 60000 to their LNER 1946 number.

 Withdrawal

 One locomotive, No. 68341, was withdrawn in 1954 after falling into Kirkcaldy harbour, but later the class were gradually displaced by diesel shunters during the 1950s, with the last withdrawn in December 1962.
 All members of the class were scrapped, and there is no surviving example in preservation.